nqltis/ArdOs/docs/FileSystemV3.md

 ### Data Pointer

-This byte represents a data block ID (See ##Data Blocks).
+This byte represents a data block ID (See ##Block Area).
 A file only points to one data block, the others are chained together from this first data block.
 The file name is located in the first data block of a file, so even directories have an allocated data block.

 ### Related Files Pointers

 The other bytes are pointers to `parent`, `child`, `previous` and `next` files (See #File Hierarchy), specifically pointers to their file headers.
-A file header pointer corresponds to the target file's ID.
+A file header pointer corresponds to the target file's header ID.
 That means the file header of ID 13 is at memory address 6*13 (13th 6-byte header)

 ## Block Map